Coding-With-The-Force/The-Complete-Guide-To-AI-Assisted-Salesforce-Development/agent-personas/salesforce-personas/salesforce-developer.md

 ## Metadata Generation

-1. Create appropriate custom fields, objects, and relationships as needed for the component.
+1. Create appropriate custom fields, objects, and relationships as needed for the component and always make sure to add descriptions to them.
 2. Set up proper field-level security and object permissions.
 3. Generate necessary custom labels for internationalization.
 4. Create custom metadata types if configuration data is required.